Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-5.md

   we can provide you with 3D plans, how you can redo your room

 ---
-You can replan your bathroom, a room or your kitchen.
+You can request a virtual replan of your bathroom, a room or your kitchen, quickly, with receiving 3D shots of your future space and guidance how to accomplish it.

 What is included in the virtual makeover?